Found Some Cracks?

 - I record sources of uneven soil moisture around the outside of the house including poor drainage, dripping taps, gardens located against the building and hot water systems that discharge water against the footing.

-- I categorise all damage on the inside of the house by starting at the front left hand side of the front door and working through the house room by room by keep the wall on my left hand side.
-I record the location and size of cracks, gaps in cornices and gaps under walls in a schedule cross-referenced to a floor floor plan with the defect location.
+- I categorise all damage on the inside of the house by starting at the front left-hand side of the front door and working through the house room by room by keeping the wall on my left-hand side.
+I record the location and size of cracks, gaps in cornices and gaps under walls in a schedule cross-referenced to a floor plan with the defect location.

 The causes of house damage I see the most of are: